Diagnosing ASUS Motherboards with Q-LED Codes: A Complete Guide

 What is ASUS Q-LED and which motherboards include it?

-To check if your ASUS motherboard has physical Q-LED indicators You can use three methods: visually inspect the board for the LEDs and their markings; check the product data sheet on the ASUS website, in the Special Features section (ASUS Q-Design → ASUS Q-LED); or download the manual from the ASUS Support Center and look for the Q-LED or Special Features section.
+To check if your ASUS motherboard has physical Q-LED indicators, you can use three methods: visually inspect the board for the LEDs and their markings; check the product data sheet on the ASUS website, in the Special Features section (ASUS Q-Design → ASUS Q-LED); or download the manual from the ASUS Support Center and look for the Q-LED or Special Features section.

 Basic meaning of each Q-LED in ASUS